 Personal photography is permitted in the gardens during regular operating hours, and we encourage guests to share their experiences on social media using #morikami.
 Photographers may only carry a small hand-held camera.
-Any additional photography equipment as well as wardrobe changes are prohibited.
-Photographers may use a small hand-held camera, however, standalone lighting, reflectors and drones are not permitted.
+Additional photography equipment, props, and wardrobe changes are not permitted.
 All private and/or commercial photography sessions must be scheduled in advance with our Facility Rental Department.
 For information on personal photography in the museum galleries, please refer to our Current Exhibitions page.

 Frequently Asked Questions

 A: Pets are not allowed on Morikami grounds.
 However, we comply with all ADA requirements and accept service animals as defined by the ADA.
 Service animals are defined as dogs or miniature horses that are individually trained to do work or perform tasks for people with disabilities.
 Emotional support, therapy, comfort, or companion animals are not allowed as they are not classified as service animals by the ADA.

 Q: How long are my tickets good for?

 A: Tickets are valid for the date of purchase only.
 The price of admission cannot be exchanged for a refund or rain check due to inclement weather, personal time constraints, or periodic closures of the museum or gardens clearly stated before purchasing admission.

 Q: Can I leave and revisit the same day?

 A: Absolutely!
 Your admission ticket is valid for the date of purchase, and you will receive a wristband that allows you to reenter the museum and gardens until 5pm.

 Q: How long does it take to experience the museum and Japanese gardens?